sndpchatterjee07/ACMEParcelManager/ACMEParcelManager/README.md

 * See [Final Project directory structure](http://i.imgur.com/CuCmhkC.png).

 * [Clone this repository from eclipse ](http://www.vogella.com/tutorials/EclipseGit/article.html#clone_repository).
 To test and use this application, run MainApp.java.
-This would read/parse the file 'Input.txt' under '/src/main/resources' and generate the file 'Output.txt' there.
+This would read/parse the file 'SRC_InputResourceForUnitTestWith20Entries.txt' under '/src/main/resources' and generate the file 'Output.txt' there.

 ### Assumptions
 * As the output path has been hardcoded, please change the value of 'outputPath' to your desired location in:
   - /path/to/repo/[ACMEParcelManager]/src/main/java/com/teamsuccesso/www/assignmentOne/main/MainApp.java
+  - /path/to/repo/[ACMEParcelManager]/src/test/java/com/teamsuccesso/www/assignmentOne/main/ApplicationMainTest.java

 * The scenario where coincidentally one(or more) postal code(s) may have the same number of parcel deliveries has not been taken into account.

+* See 'ApplicationMainTest.java' for all the unit-test which is located at: /path/to/repo/[ACMEParcelManager]/src/test/java/com/teamsuccesso/www/assignmentOne/main/.

 * To be added, if necessary.